 Computer-based exams (CBEs) are available for the first seven Foundation-level exams.
 These are the exams required for the Introductory Certificate in Financial and Management Accounting (FA1, MA1); the Intermediate Certificate in Financial and Management Accounting (FA2, MA2); and the Diploma in Accounting and Business (FAB, FMA and FFA).
 These exams are also required for the Certified Accounting Technician qualification.

-CBEs are also available for the ACCA Knowledge module exams (F1, F2 and F3) of the ACCA Qualification.
+CBEs are also available for the F1, F2, F3 and F4 (English and Global) exams of the ACCA Qualification.

 What are the benefits of sitting CBEs?